FlagBrew/PKSM-Scripts/dev/node/README.md

 ### `diffSave`
 Generate a diff of 2+ saves
 - can output to a `.txt` file if the `-o outFile` is used, otherwise diff is printed to the console
+- can diff a particular range from the saves rather than the entire thing using the `-r` flag

 ```
-diffSave.js [-h] [-o outFile] saveFiles
+diffSave.js [-h] [-o outFile] [-r start end] saveFiles
 ```

 Future functionality:
-- can diff a particular range from the saves rather than the entire thing using the `-r` flag
 - can break down Event Const and Flags (mimicking PKHeX's "FlagDiff Researcher") using the `-e` flag